dm4rnde/docker-flask-app-base-apache2-wsgi-py3/README.md

 This project was created to be able to have Docker container that accommodates Flask app (here, ***example Flask app***) which relies on apache2/wsgi/py3.

+***Example Flask app***:

+- is named BasicFlaskApp here;

+- its role is only to verify that all works;

+- it is a minimal Flask app;

-The role of the ***example Flask app*** (BasicFlaskApp) here is to verify that all works.
-It is minimal Flask app.
-It can be replaced with other Flask app.
+- as there is not much content, it can be easily replaced with some other Flask app.

 <br>